Notre Dame Fighting Irish: Men's

-The Notre Dame men's lacrosse team has made the NCAA lacrosse tournament every year since 2006, reaching the national semifinals (Final Four) in 2001 and 2010 and the national championship game in 2010, in which it lost to Duke by one goal in overtime, 6–5.
+The Notre Dame men's lacrosse team has made the NCAA lacrosse tournament every year since 2006, except 2022, reaching the national semifinals (Final Four) in 2001 and 2010 and the national championship game in 2010 in which it lost to Duke by one goal in overtime, 6–5.
 In 2009, the Fighting Irish went undefeated in the regular season, reached #2 in national polls, and finished with an overall record of 15–1.
-In 2014 #5 ranked Notre Dame advanced to the NCAA Championship match only to lose to #1 ranked Duke 11–9.
+In 2014 #5 ranked Notre Dame advanced to the NCAA Championship match only to lose to #1 ranked Duke, 11–9.

+In 2023 Notre Dame defeated the Blue Devils in the national championship game 13–9 to claim its first national title.
+In 2024 Notre Dame defeated the Maryland Terrapins in the championship final 15–5 to claim a second national championship.